-Making phone calls, enquiring, speaking on your behalf if you are unable to speak
+Making phone calls, enquiring and advocating on your behalf if you are unable to voice your concerns

-- Addressing issues of concerns, clarifying communications and collaborating with schools to address the rights of all children when pursuing an inclusive schooling
+Addressing areas of concern and collaborating with schools to address the rights of all children when pursuing inclusive schooling

 Attending and accompanying parents to meetings when support is needed